kaiwolfram/seed-utils/README.md

 ```
 ### `extend` subcommand:
 ```
-Creates a new seed by extending the entropy of a 12 or 18 word seed.
+Creates a new seed by extending the entropy of a 12 or 18 word seed

 USAGE:
     seed-utils extend [OPTIONS] <seed>